lastres0rt/udacity-health-tracker/README.md

 This project uses Gulp to help construct itself.
 Sass and BrowserSync also help automate testing and streamline development by making it super-easy to test changes on the fly.
 I'm doing it with this project when I didn't before, because learning new technologies is half the fun (and it also makes the process easier)! 🖥

 (Mostly?
-This project is just to help me stay in practice and show I'm still playing with new technologies.
+This project is just to help me stay in practice and show I'm still playing with new technologies even after earning my nanodegree.
 Practice is important.) 👩🏽‍🏫
 ## How to Use

 1. Once it's actually working?
 Click here! 🔜 http://lastres0rt.github.io/udacity-health-tracker/